anadv11/anadv11.github.io/_pages/about.md

 My aim is to analyse post-growth policies and their interaction with dominant economic discourse and practices.
 I am most interested in creating space for alternatives to flourish and on how to nourish better futures.
 While I am based in the School of Sociology, I have a multi-disciplinary background and I often draw from Political Economy, Geography, Ecological Economics and STS in my work.
 Methodologically, I like to draw on discuourse analysis and use computational social science approaches.

 In the past, I have worked as a policy researcher at the OECD and REN21, focusing on issues of energy and climate negotiations in the framework of the UNFCCC.
+I graduated from Sciences Po and the University of Edinburgh.

 I am an avid crossword solver, poetry writer, crafter and sport-doer.
 I also love reading.